XeroxDev/Loupedeck-plugin-VoiceMeeter/README.md

 # 6. How to contribute?

-Just fork the repository and create PR's, but we use [standard-version](https://github.com/conventional-changelog/standard-version) to optimal release the plugin.
+Just fork the repository and create PR's, but we use [commitizen](https://commitizen-tools.github.io/commitizen/) to optimal release the plugin.

-standard-version is following the [conventionalcommits](https://www.conventionalcommits.org) specification which follows the
+[commitizen](https://commitizen-tools.github.io/commitizen/) is following the [conventionalcommits](https://www.conventionalcommits.org) specification which follows the
 [angular commit guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines)